-Your Committee received testimony in support of this measure from the Department of Human Services and the Hawai‘i Psychological Association.
-Your Committee received testimony in opposition to this measure from one individual.
+Your Committee received testimony in support of this measure from the Department of the Attorney General; Department of Taxation; Department of Human Services; Department of Labor and Industrial Relations; Office of the Mayor, County of Hawai‘i; and one individual.

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 975, H.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1031, H.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 975, H.D.
+No. 1031, H.D.
 1, S.D.
-1, and be referred to your Committee on Judiciary.
+1, and be referred to your Committee on Ways and Means.